-I received my coach training through the Adler School of Professional Coaching (Toronto) which is accredited by the International Coach Federation.
-I completed my occupational therapy and graduate degrees in Canada and Australia.
+I completed coach training in 2006 through the Adler School of Professional Coaching (Toronto) which is accredited by the International Coach Federation.
+I completed occupational therapy and graduate degrees in Canada and Australia.
 Occupational therapy focuses on enabling people to achieve health and well-being through fully participating in all areas of their lives.
-It addresses the psycho-social, physical and environmental factors that enable people to construct meaningful and fulfilling lifestyles.
-Combining knowledge and experience in occcupational therapy and coaching allows me to take a unique approach to assisting people to get where they want to go.
+It addresses the personal, psycho-social, physical and environmental factors that enable people to construct meaningful and fulfilling lifestyles.
+Combining knowledge and experience in occupational therapy and coaching allows me to take a unique approach to assisting people to get where they want to go.

 My coaching approach is grounded in the belief that people are motivated primarily by two desires: to fulfill their own potential and to make a meaningful contribution to the world; to make a difference.
 People frequently have difficulty fulfilling these desires because we govern ourselves with beliefs and fictions that hold us back and blind us to what may be greater possibilities.